amitkumrydv/SeleniumStudentportal/README.md

    Page Objects: Page objects are classes that represent web pages or components of a web application.
 Each page object contains elements and actions related to a specific page or component.
 These elements are typically defined as WebElements, and the actions are represented as methods that interact with these elements.

-   Page Methods: Page methods encapsulate interactions with web elements and hide the underlying WebDriver code.
+   Page Methods: Page methods  with web elements and hide the underlying WebDriver code.
 These methods make it easy to perform actions on a page or retrieve information from it without exposing the details of the HTML structure.

 pageObject Structure